-If you have a treasured painting that has been in the family for generations, moving and storing it are delicate tasks.
+Whether you have a treasured painting that has been in the family for generations or a modern piece you snagged at your favorite gallery, moving and storing any work of art is a delicate task.

 Fingerprints, dirt and rough handling can quickly ruin a beautiful canvas.
 And if the painting is covered in glass, it is extra fragile.

-“The slightest bump or tension can cause the glass to crack – if not to shatter,” notes Timmy Griffin, digital content consultant for Best Move.
+“The slightest bump or tension can cause the glass to crack – if not to shatter,” says Timmy Griffin, digital content consultant for Best Move.

 When you have finished wrapping the painting in plastic, cut a few small slits in the back of the plastic so the art can breathe.

 Then cover the piece with tightly fitting cardboard.
 “Most moving and shipping companies will sell appropriately-sized boxes,” said Brasington.
 “Or you can create your own with some cardboard and strategically applied tape.”